Lux slam, pitcher Urías 3 RBIs send Dodgers past Giants 11-5

 TRAINER’S ROOM

-Dodgers: RHP closer Kenley Jansen was off regardless after pitching three of the previous four days, four of six and earning saves in each of those outings, including his 11th Saturday night. … CF Cody Bellinger, who hit a home run in his rehab game for Triple-A Oklahoma City as he works back from a bruised left calf, and utilityman Zach McKinstry (strained right oblique) are closer to returning.
+Dodgers: OF Mookie Betts was a late scratch with a shoulder issue that came up while taking pregame swings.
+He should return Tuesday. … Los Angeles placed reliever Jimmy Nelson on the injured list with forearm inflammation. … Dodgers closer Kenley Jansen was off regardless after pitching three of the previous four days, four of six and earning saves in each of those outings, including his 11th Saturday night. … CF Cody Bellinger, who hit a home run in his rehab game for Triple-A Oklahoma City as he works back from a bruised left calf, and utilityman Zach McKinstry (strained right oblique) are closer to returning.
 “I think next weekend is a fair hope for both guys,” Roberts said. … AJ Pollock (strained left hamstring) has been running in recent days and Roberts is hopeful of him rejoining the team early in the week or perhaps getting a short rehab stint.

 Giants: 1B Brandon Belt got a day off but was available off the bench. … LHP Scott Kazmir’s status in the rotation beyond his start Saturday is unclear as the Giants wait on the health of two other pitchers.
 RHP Logan Webb, on the injured list with a strained shoulder, played catch Saturday out to 75 feet and was scheduled to throw again Sunday.
 RHP Aaron Sanchez (right biceps tightness) played catch out to 60 feet Saturday and again Sunday.
-“He’s going to continue his throwing program, but this is encouraging,” manager Gabe Kapler said. … INF Wilmer Flores hit off tee Saturday, played catch and took grounders and is expected to be activated close to on time as he deals with right hamstring tightness.
+“He’s going to continue his throwing program, but this is encouraging,” Kapler said. … INF Wilmer Flores hit off tee Saturday, played catch and took grounders and is expected to be activated close to on time as he deals with right hamstring tightness.
 “We’re moving in the right direction,” Kapler said.

 ROSTER MOVE